SciCompKL/CoDiPack/documentation/TutorialB2.md

 Since the default [Hessian  computation type](@ref codi::HessianComputationType) uses a vector mode of size four, it is possible to compute the derivative with respect to all three output values simultaneously.
 In the example, each output variable is seeded with a different unit vector.
 The result in `x_b` contains then the derivative in the same dimension as it is chosen for the output value.
-For a more indep tutorial about the vector mode please see [tutorial 6](@ref Tutorial6).
+For a more in-depth tutorial about the vector mode please see [tutorial 6](@ref Tutorial6).
 There are also definitions of the codi::HessianComputationType and codi::JacobianComputationType for scalar values
 available: codi::HessianComputationScalarType, codi::JacobianComputationScalarType.

-As already seen in the examples above, the codi::TapeHelper provides several ease of access functions that can be used to create all vectors and derivative objects which are used in the evaluation functions.
+As already seen in the examples above, the codi::TapeHelper provides several convenience functions that can be used to create all vectors and derivative objects which are used in the evaluation functions.
 For a proper release of the acquired resources from the `create` method, the matching `delete` method needs to be called on the same object.
 Each call of the `create` methods will create a new objects, such that e.g. multiple Jacobians can be used at the same time.